Anomalous Hall effect in metallic collinear antiferromagnets: Abstract

 \section{Abstract}

-We propose and theoretically study minimal models of N\'{e}el ordered collinear antiferromagnets exhibiting the anomalous Hall effect.
-For simplicity, we consider two-dimensional models of antiferromagnets with two magnetic sublattices on a square lattice.
+We propose and theoretically study minimal models of N\'{e}el ordered collinear (compensated) antiferromagnets that show the anomalous Hall effect.
+For simplicity, we first consider two-dimensional models of antiferromagnets with two magnetic sublattices on a square lattice.
 We provide explicit examples of a N\'{e}el ordered ferrimagnet and a Dzyaloshinskii weak ferromagnet.
+Then antiferromagnet on the rutile lattice, that belongs to the class of weak ferromagnets, is studied.
 We analyze Dzyaloshinskii's invariants for the existence of spontaneous magnetization in these N\'{e}el ordered systems.
-As a result, we find that the anomalous Hall effect is allowed only for specific directions of the N\'{e}el order, dictated by the crystal lattice symmetries.
 Microscopic calculations of the Berry curvature for the studied systems confirm the validity of these Dzyaloshinskii's invariants.
-We show that the anomalous Hall effect mechanism in these antiferromagnets arises from the interplay of momentum-dependent exchange interaction of conducting fermions with the N\'{e}el order and the spin-orbit coupling, both originating from the broken symmetries that permit the Dzyaloshinskii's invariant in the system.
+It is shown that the anomalous Hall effect mechanism in these antiferromagnets arises either from the interplay of momentum-dependent exchange interaction of conducting fermions with the N\'{e}el order and the spin-orbit coupling.
+These physical processes originate from the broken symmetries that permit the Dzyaloshinskii's invariant in the system.